-Tail Risk Definition
+Tail Risk Meaning

-Tail Risk is defined as the risk of occurrence of an event that has very low probability and is calculated as three times the standard deviation from the average normal distribution return.
-Standard deviation measures the volatility of an instrument with relation to the return on investment from its average return.
+Tail Risk is defined as the risk of an event that has a very low probability and is calculated as three times the standard deviation from the average normal distribution return.
+Standard deviation measures the volatility of an instrument concerning the return on investment from its average return.

-Examples of Tail Risk
+Tail Risk Explained

 - The left end of the curve indicates the extreme downside.